onimaruball/Survival-analysis-in-football-player-injury/README.md

 1.prepare dataset for model by find the most severe injury and next injury they face.

-2.fit KaplanMeier model to check trend to comeback with injury
+2.fit KaplanMeier model to check trend to comeback with injury.

 3.fit Cox proportional hazard model to create machine learning that can predict how long untill player comeback again.

 ## Result and conclusion

--KaplanMeier model show most player will have injury again in one year
+-KaplanMeier model show most player will have injury again in one year.

 -Cox PH model have concordance score = 0.72